zonemaster/zonemaster-backend/docs/Installation.md

 sudo install -v -m 755 ./tmpfiles.conf /usr/lib/tmpfiles.d/zonemaster.conf
 ```

-> If this is an update of Zonemaster-Backend, you should remove any
-> `/etc/init.d/zm-backend.sh` and `/etc/init.d/zm-centos.sh` (scripts from
-> previous version of Zonemaster-Backend).

 ### 3.2 Database engine installation (Rocky Linux)

 Check the [declaration of prerequisites] to make sure your preferred combination